bnielsen1965/wska/README.md

 - `heartbeatInterval` {Number} The number of milliseconds between each heartbeat transmission.
 - `heartbeatTimeout` {Number} The number of milliseconds before a heartbeat will timeout and fail.
 - `reconnectInterval` {Number} The number of milliseconds of delay before a reconnection attempt will be made.
-- `pingMesage` {String} A message that will be included with the ping frame sent for a heartbeat.
+- `pingMessage` {String} A message that will be included with the ping frame sent for a heartbeat.

 ### Events